davesantos/tumblr-boilerplate/README.md

 ###Caveats

 Tumblr will auto-inject code (such as [Open Graph Protocol](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/cards/overview) & javascript) into the final result for your page.
-This is out of the developers' control.
+This is out of the theme developers' control.
 Running it through a HTML Validator or Page Speed may spit out warnings & errors.

 (Tumblr injects `<!DOCTYPE html>`, twice!)